Understanding the Various Ways to Invest in Bitcoin

 Some investors might bet on bitcoin's value decreasing, especially during a bitcoin bubble (a rapid rise in prices followed by a rapid decrease in prices).
 Investors sell their bitcoin at a certain price, then try to buy it back again at a lower price.

 For example, if you bought a bitcoin worth $100, you would sell it for $100, and then wait for that bitcoin to decrease in value.
 Assuming the buyer of that bitcoin wanted to sell, you could buy it back at the lower price.
 You make a profit on the difference between your selling price and your lower purchase price.

 It can be difficult to find a platform for short selling, but the Chicago Mercantile Exchange is currently offering options for Bitcoin futures.

-Of course, there's always the danger that the market will move against you, and you may end up losing the money that you put up.
+There is always the danger that the market will move against you, causing you to lose the money that you put up.
 Any trader should understand the concepts of leverage and margin calls before considering a shorting strategy.

 The Bottom Line

-None of this means that you shouldn't invest in bitcoin, but it is extremely important that you know what you're doing, and that you don't invest more than you can afford to lose.
-It is considered a very high-risk investment, meaning that it should represent a relatively small part of your investment portfolio if you decide to invest at all.
+Bitcoin’s drawbacks aren’t prohibitive.
+However, it is extremely important that you know what you're doing, and that you don't invest more than you can afford to lose.
+It is considered a very high-risk investment, meaning that it should represent a relatively small part of your investment portfolio.

 If you are interested in investing in bitcoin, you have multiple options.
 Buying bitcoin through an exchange subjects you to volatility, but opting for a trust or an ETF investing in crypto-tech companies could minimize the risk you’d face buying coins.

 Coinbase.
 "How to Buy Bitcoin."
 Accessed April 30, 2020.